dora2ios/p0insettia/iphoneos-arm/iboot/README.md

 xerub for ibex
 planetbeing for patchfinder
 synackuk for atropine
-checkra1n team for kernel patches
+checkra1n team for kernel patch